Kruk2/jasna/README.md

 ## Jasna

-JAV model restoration tool inspired by [Lada](https://codeberg.org/ladaapp/lada).
+JAV model restoration tool inspired (and in some places based on) by [Lada](https://codeberg.org/ladaapp/lada).
 Restoration model (mosaic_restoration_1.2) used in Jasna was trained by ladaapp (the lada author).

 ### Differences: